marcinjahn/technology-notebook/src/docs/programming/javascript/angular/services.md

 Angular has a bit of similarity to the .NET ecosystem in regards to handling services.
-The classes that provide some specific functionalities (like logging) can be brought into other classes (e.g. comonents) using Deoendency Injection.
+The classes that provide some specific functionalities (like logging) can be brought into other classes (e.g. components) using Dependency Injection.
 Here's a simple example:

 This is some service: